Click for more products.

 Within the dry forest ecosystem it is essential to maintain care and protection since there are species that are in danger.
 These forests are fragile ecosystems, and we need to learn to live with them and use them sustainably.

-In addition, Gabriela Saavedra highlighted how wonderful it is to see palo santo trees growing properly within their environment, even more power appreciate them during this winter season when the dry forest turns green and you can clearly see the restoration work by Ecuadorianhands and ElArtesan.
+In addition, Gabriela Saavedra highlighted how wonderful it is to see palo santo trees growing properly within their environment, even more power appreciate them during this winter season when the dry forest turns green and you can clearly see the restoration work by EcuadorianHands

 The project called #PaloSantoDoneRight, has the participation of the local community, the university, NGOs, the Ecuadorian government, educational units, and other key actors to achieve actions that prevent, mitigate, and remedy environmental impacts, as well as follow-up plans. , evaluation and monitoring of flora and fauna.

-To date, nurseries have been built with different species from the dry forest, and more than 11,500 trees have been reforested in different areas of Manabí, constantly monitored with the support of the university.
+To date, nurseries have been established with various species from the dry forest, and over 11,500 trees have been reforested in different areas of Manabí.
+These areas are continually monitored with the support of universities and other collaborating entities.

-By purchasing Palo Santo products from EcuadorianHands, you are contributing to caring for our planet, and you help local communities and women artisans involved in the elaboration of the same.
+By acquiring Palo Santo products from EcuadorianHands, you not only contribute to caring for our planet but also support local communities and the skilled artisan women involved in their production.
+Join our cause and let's conserve this marvel of nature together.

 The Palo Santo tree is key in this ecosystem and has great cultural and economic value.